paulperet/word2vec/README.md

 # Word2Vec using Skip-Gram and Noise Contrastive Estimation

-This program can be used to train a word embeddings from any text file (with BERT tokenizer).
+This program can be used to train word embeddings from any text file (with BERT tokenizer).

 This is an implementation of the paper : Mikolov, Tomas & Sutskever, Ilya & Chen, Kai & Corrado, G.s & Dean, Jeffrey.
 (2013).
 Distributed Representations of Words and Phrases and their Compositionality.
 Advances in Neural Information Processing Systems.
 26.